 If I receive a scholarship from my high school or community how will it affect my Davidson financial aid award?

 What should I do if I have questions or concerns about my financial aid award?

 First, you can always call our office and speak to a financial aid counselor—we are happy to help.
 Call 704-894-2232.

 Davidson is intentional in awarding need-based and merit aid, meeting 100% of calculated financial need.
 If, however, you believe that there has been an error in the calculation of financial need, you may submit an online request for a Financial Aid Award Appeal.
-Appeals for first-year students for the 2020-21 academic year must be submitted by April 27, 2020 to allow for full review and notification prior to the May 1 enrollment deadline.
 Financial Aid staff will begin a review of your request and provide a response within ten working business days.
-Please note, only students who have been admitted to Davidson College are eligible for an aid award review.
+Please note that it may take longer if the Financial Aid office needs additional supporting documentation from you.